About Us

 Different Hues.
 Different Views.

-The Green Line is a hyperlocal news outlet that investigates the way we live to help young and other underserved Torontonians survive and thrive in a rapidly changing city.
+The Green Line is an award-winning, hyperlocal news outlet that investigates the way we live to help young and other underserved Torontonians survive and thrive in a rapidly changing city.
 Together, let’s breathe new life into Toronto’s conversations so we can build a livable city for all.

 HOW WE BEGAN